camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/operate.md

 ## Configure operation parameters

-For **Get by key** operation, you are need to provide a single input, the entity **key**
+For **Get by key** operation, you must provide a single input, the entity **key**.

 For **Search** operation, the following search parameters can be configured:

-- **Filter**: allows to filter objects by fields, e.g. the following filter will return active process instance with key 235 if it contains incidents.
+- **Filter**: Allows you to filter objects by fields, e.g. the following filter will return active process instance with key 235 if it contains incidents:

   `{ "processInstanceKey": 235, "state": "ACTIVE", "incidents": true }`

-  If one of the fields doesn't match, empty response will be returned for this request.
+  If one of the fields doesn't match, an empty response will be returned for this request.
 Refer to the [Operate API documentation](https://docs.camunda.io/docs/apis-clients/operate-api/#filter) for more detailed information.

-- **Sort**: sorting properties in Operate format, e.g. `[{ "field": "name", "order": "DESC" }]`.
+- **Sort**: Sorting properties in Operate format, e.g. `[{ "field": "name", "order": "DESC" }]`.
 You need to provide a list of sort objects in this field.
-- **Results**: number of results to return
+- **Results**: Number of results to return.
-- **Pagination**: identifier of an item from which the search should start.
+- **Pagination**: Identifier of an item from which the search should start.
 Copy this `sortValues` value from the previous Operate response here, or leave this field blank if you don't need pagination.
 See the [API reference](https://docs.camunda.io/docs/apis-clients/operate-api/#pagination) for details.

 ## Handle the API response